A concussion is a type of mild head injury. It happens when the head gets bumped, which causes a short-term change in how the brain works.

 - increasing restlessness, irritability or aggressiveness.

 Your child should rest for the first 24-48 hours after the injury.

-Your child can then gradually get back to regular activities in the order outlined below:
+Your child can then gradually get back to regular activities in the following order:

-If your child’s symptoms don’t go away within two weeks, it’s important to go back to your doctor for further assessment.
+If your child’s symptoms don’t go away within 2 weeks, it’s important to go back to your doctor.

 Returning to school after concussion